 In the case of trellising relatively small sugar pie pumpkins, I never felt convinced that the extra fabric supports were necessary at all.
 I observed that pumpkin vines near their stems are extremely strong, and I suspected that these smaller pumpkins would have matured just fine without the nylon bags that I provided.

-Improved Method – Rigid Cradles Made Of Welded-Wire Fence Mesh
+Improved Method: Rigid Cradles Made of Welded-Wire Fence Mesh

 In 2016, I decided to try something different.
 For both the cantaloupes and pumpkins that I planned to grow, I constructed rigid cradles out of welded-wire fence mesh with 2” x 4” openings.
 I envisioned mesh with smaller openings being successful too.
 Chicken wire, I thought, might even work, but it lacked sufficient rigidity to form the critical hooks, and so a slightly different hooking strategy would have had to come into play.
 I proceeded to construct my cradles using fence mesh with 2” x 4” openings, simply because I found enough of it rusting in the woods, otherwise going to waste.

 The wire cradle pictured in this article was designed to hang on a trellis made of concrete reinforcing wire, otherwise known as “remesh”.
 Since cattle panels are essentially the same thing as remesh, this cradle would probably work there too.
 Trellises made of thin slats might also accommodate the cradle.
-My trellises are made of remesh, and so this fact dictated how I shaped the cradle described here.
+My trellises are made of remesh, and so dictated how I shaped the cradle described here.

 The Basic Idea